 Research, Development and Related Engineering Expenses.
-Research, development and related engineering expenses for the three months ended February 28, 2013 were \$10,921 as compared to \$14,579 for the three months ended February 29, 2012.
-The expenses for each period primarily relate to the implementation of the Company's cord tissue service and the continued commercialization of the Company's menstrual stem cell technology, which was launched in November 2007.
+Research, development and related engineering expenses for the three months ended May 31, 2013 were \$7,065 as compared to \$7,841 for the 2012 period.
+The expenses for each period primarily relate to the implementation of the Company's cord tissue service.

 Depreciation and Amortization.
-Depreciation and Amortization (not included in Cost of Sales) for the three months ended February 28, 2013 was \$51,014 compared to \$56,255 for the 2012 period.
-The decrease was caused by a portion of the Company's property and equipment becoming fully depreciated during fiscal 2012.
+Depreciation and amortization (not included in Cost of Sales) for the three months ended May 31, 2013 was \$50,841 compared to \$44,835 for the 2012 period.

-Extinguishment of Revenue Sharing Agreement.
-On December 6, 2011, the Company entered into an Asset Purchase Agreement with Bio-Stor canceling the Bio-Stor Revenue Sharing Agreement ("RSA").
-Pursuant to the terms of the Asset Purchase Agreement, on December 6, 2011, the Company made a one-time, lump-sum payment in the amount of \$2.3 million to Bio-Stor, and Bio-Stor sold, assigned, conveyed, transferred, and delivered to the Company all of its rights, interest and title in the RSA.
-The payment amount of \$2.3 million was offset by the carrying amount of the short-term liability related to Bio-Stor in the amount of \$900,000 and an accrued expense in the amount of \$172,610 to reflect the extinguishment of revenue sharing agreement in the amount of \$1,227,390 for the three months ended February 29, 2012.
+Extinguishment of Revenue Sharing Agreements.
+In May 2012, the Company entered into Asset Purchase Agreements with two investors who each had a 22% interest in 45% of the Illinois Revenue Sharing Agreement ("Illinois RSA").
+Pursuant to the terms of the Asset Purchase Agreements, in May 2012, the Company made a one-time, lump-sum payment in the amount of \$138,000 to each of the investors, and the investors sold, assigned, conveyed, transferred, and delivered to the Company all of its rights, interest and title in their 22% interest of 45% of the Illinois RSA.
+The payment amounts of \$276,000 was offset by the carrying amount of the short-term liability related to the Illinois Revenue Sharing Agreements in the amount of \$200,000 and an accrued expense in the amount of \$21,445 to reflect the extinguishment of revenue sharing agreements in the amount of \$54,555 for the three months ended May 31, 2012.

 Interest Expense.
-Interest expense during the three months ended February 28, 2013, was \$250,538 compared to \$299,165 during the prior year period.
-The decrease in interest expense is a result of the Company entering into Asset Purchase Agreements with certain RSA's which cancelled these RSA's during fiscal 2012.
-Interest expense is mainly comprised of payments made to the other parties to the Company's revenue sharing agreements based on the Company's storage revenue.
+Interest expense during the three months ended May 31, 2013, was \$262,211 compared to \$277,251 during the comparable period in 2012.
+Interest expense is mainly comprised of payments made to the other parties to the Company's RSAs based on the Company's storage revenue.
+The decrease of 5% is a result of the extinguishment of the revenue sharing agreements.

 Equity in Losses of Affiliate.
-Equity in losses of affiliate was \$38,450 for the three months ended February 28, 2013, compared to \$38,832 for the 2012 period.
-Equity in losses of affiliate for the three months ended February 28, 2013 and February 29, 2012, consists solely of amounts related to compensation expense for stock option awards that were granted by Saneron to certain consultants and employees.
+Equity in losses of affiliate was \$38,450 for the three months ended May 31, 2013, compared to \$38,832 for the 2012 period.
+Equity in losses of affiliate for the three months ended May 31, 2013 and 2012, solely consists of amounts related to compensation expense for stock option awards that were granted by Saneron to certain consultants and employees.

 Income Taxes.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to be recovered or settled.
 The ultimate realization of our deferred tax assets depends upon generating sufficient future taxable income prior to the expiration of the tax attributes.
-In assessing the need for a valuation allowance, we must project future levels of taxable income.
+In assessing the need for a valuation allowance, the Company must project future levels of taxable income.
 This assessment requires significant judgment.
-We examine the evidence related to the recent history of tax losses, the economic conditions in which we operate and our forecasts and projections to make that determination.
+The Company examined the evidence related to the recent history of tax losses, the economic conditions in which we operate and our forecasts and projections to make that determination.

 The Company records foreign income taxes withheld from installment payments of non-refundable up-front license fees and royalty income earned on the processing and storage of cord blood stem cell specimens in geographic areas where the Company has license agreements.
-The Company recorded approximately \$42,000 and \$57,000 for the three months ended February 28, 2013 and February 29, 2012, respectively, of foreign income tax expense, which is included in income tax expense in the accompanying consolidated statements of operations.
-The decrease in foreign tax expense is attributable to the decrease in royalties recognized during the period ended February 28, 2013 compared to February 29, 2012.
+The Company recorded \$42,794 and \$24,884 for the three months ended May 31, 2013 and 2012, respectively, of foreign income tax expense, which is included in income tax expense in the accompanying consolidated statements of operations.
+The increase in foreign tax expense is attributable to the increase in royalties recognized during the period ended May 31, 2013 compared to May 31, 2012.